Environmental Impact of Factory Farms

 CAFOs generate massive amounts of waste.
 According to the U.S. Department of Agriculture, CAFOs produce 500 million tons of manure annually.
 This staggering number is three times the amount of sewage produced by humans in the U.S. But unlike cities, CAFOs do not treat the sewage they produce.
 Instead, they dump animal feces, urine, and antibiotic-laden waste into gigantic open-air lagoons until they can spread it onto neighboring fields.

 While festering in these lagoons, liquefied animal waste often leaches into the groundwater, contaminating neighboring wells and rendering water unsafe for humans and farm animals.
 When CAFOs spread their waste onto fields, that waste frequently runs off into waterways.
-The resulting overload of nutrients causes rapid algae growth, which depletes the water of oxygen and kills large numbers of fish.
+The resulting overload of nutrients causes rapid algae growth, which depletes the water of oxygen and kills large numbers of fish and other aquatic life.

-These waste run-offs also transport dangerous fecal bacteria, such as E. coli, into waterways and wells.
+Waste runoff also transports dangerous fecal bacteria, such as E. coli, into waterways and wells.
 For example, a heavy rain caused manure to infiltrate a municipal well in Walkerton (Ontario, Canada) in May 2000.
-Despite the water being chlorinated, the amount of E. coli overwhelmed the treatment system.
+Even though the water was being chlorinated, the amount of E. coli overwhelmed the treatment system.
 Seven people died, and more than 2,300 people became ill due to drinking tap water.

 In addition to contaminating water, CAFO waste pollutes the air.
 Liquefied animal waste emits 160 known toxic gases, including hydrogen sulfide, a deadly gas with the characteristic stench of rotten eggs.
 Small droplets of waste also become airborne, carrying a plethora of microorganisms and pathogens into surrounding communities.
 For example, the Excel Dairy CAFO in Minnesota emitted so much hydrogen sulfide that the Minnesota Department of Health recommended neighbors evacuate the area.
 After years of violations, the Minnesota Pollution Control Agency closed the CAFO in 2009, but the lagoons full of manure remained.

-Decomposing CAFO waste releases greenhouse gases too, including methane and nitrous oxide, which contribute to global warming.
+Decomposing CAFO waste releases greenhouse gases too, including methane and nitrous oxide, which contribute to climate change.
 Worldwide, agricultural emissions comprise nearly 20% of all greenhouse gas emissions generated by human activities.

 Environmental Groups That Support Our Work